 Are there any tools within Studio One that have been created specifically for mastering purposes, other than the suite itself?

 Not really.
 All of the plugins are for both mixing and mastering.
 However, the Pro version of Studio One comes with a multi-band compressor, which is useful for mastering purposes.
-It also comes additional audio analysis tools that make the mastering process easier.
+It also comes with additional audio analysis tools that make the mastering process easier.

-It’s not easy to quantify, but there is some evidence in the fact that you can push Studio One’s channels, and even the master buss, to an extent where your eyes might tell you that the sound is clipping but your ears don’t hear it.
+It’s not easy to quantify, but there’s some evidence in the fact that you can push Studio One’s channels, and even the master buss, to an extent where your eyes might tell you that the sound is clipping, but your ears don’t hear it.
 It has the ability to accept hotter audio levels thanks to the audio engine’s headroom, which means that you can get a certain sound from it without distorting things, and that’s a testament to the quality of the audio engine.

 I hear testimonies all the time, even here at NAMM.
-Simbad was at our NAMM booth yesterday, and he said, “I’m convinced.
+Sinbad was at our booth yesterday and said, “I’m convinced.
 I’m switching “.
-Once they see Studio One’s ease of use, and how fast it is to do certain things, it speaks for itself.
+Once they see Studio One’s ease of use, and how fast it works, the software speaks for itself.
 So it’s mainly a matter of getting it into people’s hands and letting them use it.
 We also work hard to put out tutorials and educate people about it.